MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-resizing-failure.md

 This error occurs because the selected image and VM size aren't compatible.

-In this scenario, the selected image has Hypervisor Generation 2 while the selected VM size doesn't support Hypervisor Generation 2.
+In this scenario, the selected image has Hypervisor Generation 2, while the selected VM size doesn't support Hypervisor Generation 2.

 Some VM sizes only support generation 2 images.
 When you select an image with Hypervisor Generation 1 and a VM size supporting only Hypervisor Generation 2, a similar error occurs.

-### Solution 1: Select VM size that matches Hypervisor Generation of VM image or vice versa
+### Solution 1: Select a VM size that matches Hypervisor Generation of the VM image or vice versa

 To resolve this issue, select a VM size that matches the Hypervisor Generation of the VM image or vice versa.
 Some VM sizes support both Hypervisor Generation 1 and 2.
 For more information, see [Azure support for generation 2 VMs](/azure/virtual-machines/generation-2).

-### Solution 2: Create custom image
+### Solution 2: Create a custom image

 If the image you want to use doesn't support the VM size that you plan to use, create and use a custom image of the VM that supports the Hypervisor Generation.